qwertyza/VeeamDevops-task/README.md

 I played with available AWS instances for k8s nodes.
 Seems like HDD disks are not enough for adequate latency, so SSDs or object-storage as S3 should be used.

+Generic test like
+>kafka-producer-perf-test.sh --topic MyTest --record-size 100--num-records 10000000  --throughput -1 --producer.config ../config/producer.properties

+on T3.medium, generated around 46000 records per second; ~100 bytes per record. **43MB/s throughput and 98ms** latency.

+# Alerting and Monitoring

+It all depends on available tools at our disposal.
+If allowed I would choose easy to use tool like Prometheus.
+If impossible, we can use default Kafka ability to dump metrics through **JMX**.
+It could be utilized, by specifying **JMX_PORT** env.variable in *kafka_deployment* manifest.

+The data can be then handled by another pod, containing something like** jmxtrans** docker image.
+This would require a standalone data handler in our cluster. jmxtrans can flux the data into AWS CloudFormation for example or any other graph building tool.

+We can monitor the following on broker nodes:

+ will monitor totally consumed time for a request